bzylich/humor-by-demographic/README.md

  This repo is for our 685 - Final Project & SemEval'21 Event 7.

-Humor classification is one the hardest problem in the area of Natural Language Understanding.
+Humor classification is one the hardest problems in the area of Natural Language Understanding.
 In this project, we explore different pre-trained models and ensembles to combine and classify humor and offensive detection.

-We are able to achieve submissions with significant performance in all the tasks(detailed more in the report).
-As of the end of day of the submission ofthe project report, our team holds the a position inthe top 3 for each of the tasks2, and we hold thefirst rank for 3 of the 4 tasks, among 21 other com-peting teams.
-We discuss this in more detail in ourreport - (https://competitions.codalab.org/competitions/27446#results)
+We are able to achieve submissions with significant performance in all of the tasks (detailed more in the report).
+As of the end of day of the submission ofthe project report, our team holds a position in the top 3 for each of the tasks, and we hold the first rank for 3 of the 4 tasks, among 21 other com-peting teams.
+We discuss this in more detail in our report - (https://competitions.codalab.org/competitions/27446#results)

 ## Folder structure